-Since Fall 2015, Austin Ed Fund has awarded nearly $125,000 to 30 creative teacher-generated projects.
-Austin Ed Fund will award its third round of Innovation Grants in Spring 2017.
-The application will be available on this page from February 27 through the deadline at 5 pm on April 6, 2017!
+Since Fall 2015, Austin Ed Fund has awarded $200,000 to 47 creative teacher-generated projects in three separate grant cycles.
+Austin Ed Fund will award its fourth round of Innovation Grants in Spring 2018.
+The application will be accessible starting in February 2018.

 An exciting opportunity exclusively for Austin ISD classrooms and campuses, Innovation Grants are designed to encourage, facilitate, recognize and reward innovative and creative instructional approaches to the accomplishment of learning objectives.
 At Austin Ed Fund, we believe that often the most transformational educational ideas come from our teachers, students, and administrators—and we also recognize that there is typically not room in the campus budgets to make these ideas a reality.
 This is where funds we raise from the greater community can have a transformational impact.